What is Horner's syndrome?

 Does it affect any particular breed or age of dog?

-Any dog can develop Horner's syndrome although Golden Retrievers and Collies have a somewhat higher incidence.
+Any dog can develop Horner's syndrome, although golden retrievers, Labrador retrievers, Shetland sheepdogs, weimaraners, doberman pinschers and collies have a somewhat higher incidence.

 What is the treatment?

-Most cases of Horner's syndrome will resolve spontaneously; however, it is important to treat any underlying disease.
-There are several diagnostic tests that will be performed to determine if there is an underlying cause in your pet including an eye and ear exam, radiographs (X-rays) of the skull and chest, and possibly advanced imaging such at CT scans or MRIs.
+Most cases of Horner's syndrome resolve spontaneously; however, it is important to treat any underlying disease.
+There are several diagnostic tests that will determine if there is an underlying cause in your pet, including an eye and ear exam, X-rays (radiographs) of the skull and chest, and possibly advanced imaging such as CT scans or MRIs.
 Pharmacologic tests may include phenylephrine drops placed in the affected eye to help localize the source of the problem.

-If the lesion is not due to any pathological cause, a slow recovery lasting up to several weeks to 4 months can be expected.
+If the lesion is not due to any pathological cause, a slow recovery can be expected, lasting up to several weeks to 4 months.

-The outlook is very good, if there is no underlying pathological cause present.
-The condition tends to be self-resolving, but may take weeks or months depending on the severity.
+The prognosis is very good if there is no underlying pathological cause present.
+The condition tends to be self-resolving, but may take weeks or months, depending on the severity.